xiaolu-ignite/new-hope/README.md

-# new-hope, a christian church.
+New Hope, a Christian church.

 https://xiaolu-ignite.github.io/new-hope/